stapl-dsl/stapl-core/README.md

 </Policy>
 ```

-For more examples, see the `stapl.core.examples` package.
+For more examples, see the [stapl-examples](https://github.com/maartendecat/stapl-examples) project.

 # Features